-Though a strong body is made in the gym, a lean body is made in the kitchen.
-Exercise strengthens your bones and muscles (especially your heart), boosts your metabolism and improves your mood, but, unfortunately, that’s not enough to maintain lean muscle mass.
+Though a strong body is made in the gym, lean guys are made in the kitchen.
+Exercise strengthens your bones and muscles (especially your heart), boosts your metabolism and improves your mood, but, unfortunately, that's not enough to maintain lean muscle mass.

 "Sugary foods, high-fat diets and significant alcohol consumption all blunt testosterone production, even when your levels are normal," says David Greuner, M.D., surgical director of NYC Surgical Associates.
 That's why sticking to a diet that's high in protein and low in sugar and consuming a low to moderate amount of alcohol can help you lessen the natural decrease of your testosterone levels.

 You might be wondering just how much protein you should be aiming for.
 But Dr. Paul Arciero, exercise physiologist and professor at the Health and Exercise Sciences Department of Skidmore College, has a better question for you: When should you be consuming protein?

 He developed a scientifically tested protocol called PRISE that has a focus on protein pacing.
 In a February 2017 study published in Growth Hormone and IGF Research, participants who followed the protocol for 12 weeks or more showed improved fitness, decreased total and abdominal fat, increased lean body mass and optimal metabolic and heart health.